beartype/beartype/doc/src/faq.rst

   most NumPy-specific examples cleanly generalize to JAX.
 Beartype is *no* exception.

-Bask in the array of options at your disposal! :superscript:`...get it?
+Bask in the array of options at your disposal! :sup:`...get it?
 ...array?
 I'll stop now.`

 ...NumPy arrays?